Last Revised: 25 September 2020

 “Onboarding Services Fees” means the fees payable for the Onboarding Services Fees as set forth in the applicable Order Form.

 “Operating Park” means a new or existing Park Owned or Operated by Customer.

 “Order Form” means a document signed by an authorized representative of each party identifying the specific Service(s) to be made available, the fees to be paid and other relevant customized terms and conditions.

 “Order Term” means the term of any Order Form, as set forth in the Order Form.

 “Park” means, collectively, Operating Parks.

-“Park Start Date” means the earlier of the: (a) Start Date of the Platform Use Fees for each Operating Park outlined in Schedule 1, (b) date agreed in writing between Roller and the Customer, provided this date is no later than the Start Date outlined in Schedule 1
+“Park Start Date” means the earlier of the: (a) Start Date of the Subscription Fees for each Operating Park outlined in Schedule 1, (b) date agreed in writing between Roller and the Customer, provided this date is no later than the Start Date outlined in Schedule 1

 “Personal Data” or “Personal Information” means personally identifiable information contained within the data provided to or accessed by Roller by or on behalf of Customer or Customer’s end users in connection with the Services, including a natural person’s name, street address, telephone number, e-mail address, photograph, social security number, driver’s license number, passport number or user or account number, or any other piece of information that allows the identification of a natural person or is otherwise considered personally identifiable information or personal data under applicable law.